-Cancer (life-threatening): Definite diagnosis of a malignant tumour.
+Cancer: Definite diagnosis of a malignant tumour.
 This tumour must be characterized by the uncontrolled growth and spread of malignant cells and the invasion of tissue.
+Types of cancer include carcinoma, melanoma, leukemia, lymphoma, and sarcoma.

 The diagnosis of Cancer must be made by a Specialist and must be confirmed by a pathology report.